Imran4424/Machine-Learning-Models/README.md

 Spam detection in email services is the best real world example of classification techniques.

+When email services only detect spam and not spam classification, it is called binary classification technique.

+In current world, we mostly use gmail email services and gmail provides multi-class classification classification:

+- Primary: main mail box
+- Promotions: product related promotions mail box
+- Social: Social Network related mail box
+- Updates: Updates from different online services

 There are various types of classification model available based on the number of predictor variables (input features) and the nature of the relationship between variables:

 - Logistic Regresstion